-Within the last five years, my writing has been published in Island Writer, Kaleidoscope, Canadian Stories, Icelandic Connection and Island Gals magazines.
+Within the last five years, I've been published in Island Writer, Kaleidoscope, Canadian Stories, Icelandic Connection and Island Gals magazines.
 Follow my author journey by visiting my blog http://sweatercursed.blogspot.com

 My writing has been published in the following